 Record up to 90 seconds of yourself saying “I love you” to your partner — or of Whitney Houston from a computer speaker.

-These Hello Kitty valentines include glitter temporary tattoos that hipsters will find even more charming that those passé Tattly things.
+These Hello Kitty valentines include glitter temporary tattoos for both kids and hipsters alike.

 Retro valentines from the ’50s and ’60s repurposed for today are way too adorable.

 You can punch out these mini-valentine cards from the pages of this book from Golden Books (which you might know as the publisher of The Poky Little Puppy).